-Architecture

-Importing data

-How the data is tracked?

-Life-time of the contract?

-Template Contract
+Requirements to generate contract parameters:

+Contract ID shall be unique within the ledger and shall include the Ledger ID, Contract ID and Owner ID.
+It is required the contract ID includes the Contract ID and the Owner ID to identify the contract in a multi-PDL environment.

+It is important to identify the PDLs uniquely in a region.
+Therefore, Ledger ID shall include and comprised of ReigonID: CompanyID

+Owner ID is unique to the PDL and shall include LedgerID.
+All the owner IDs within a PDL shall follow the same format.

 Architecture and Functional Descriptions

+Required Functions

 Initialization

 The contract is initialized with the initialization function that is the constructor of a contract and prepares the smart contract for executions such as initialization of the variables.

+The initialization function:

-The initialization function shall include initialization of variables, and may call to logic functions of a smart contract.
+shall include initialization of variables

+and may call to logic functions of a smart contract.
 Initialization functions may also verify the login credentials.

-This is an important clause and shall be checked explicitly, along with logic functions at the testing stage (from the lifecycle [i.x]) because if not present, the smart contract can be dormant.
+Initialization function shall be checked explicitly, along with logic functions at the testing stage (from the lifecycle [i.1]) because if not present, the smart contract can be dormant.

-In Figure 6-5, the key elements of a smart contract are shown.
+In Figure 6-15, the key elements of a smart contract are shown.